-Our attorneys rely on years of experience and strong professional relationships with bank regulatory agencies to provide exceptional legal counsel on all aspects of corporate and bank regulatory law.
-We represent banks, thrifts, trust companies and holding companies of all sizes, from the smallest community bank to multi-billion dollar companies.
-We also frequently provide legal counsel to individual bank directors, officers and owners on matters relating their institutions or the financial services industry.
+Our attorneys rely on years of experience and strong professional relationships with bank regulatory agencies to provide exceptional legal counsel on all aspects of corporate and financial services regulations and law.
+We represent banks, financial services companies, thrifts, trust companies and holding companies of all sizes, from the smallest community bank to multi-billion dollar companies.
+We also frequently provide legal counsel to individual bank directors, officers and owners on matters relating to their institutions or the financial services industry.

 The focus of our Financial Institutions Corporate and Regulatory practice includes the following: